patientempowerment/bars-frontend/README.md

 ## How to use
-There are two visual representations of the same concept: Bars on startup and Bubbles once you swipe one page to the right.
+There are two visual representations of the same concept: A bar chart (default), and a more interactive prototype.
+Swipe right on the bar chart screen to access it.
-Should you have left out some input parameters, the app will assume the means given in `assets/models.json`.
+Should any inputs be empty, the app will assume the corresponding feature's mean (from `assets/models.json`).

 ### Bars
-![Alt text](/assets/bars_prototype.png "Bars Prototype") On the left side, you can put in your data and press the button in the middle to get the output.
-You can also change the input while the output is displayed or hide the output bars again by pressing the same button in the middle.
-To reset to means, press the floating button on the bottom right.
+![Alt text](/assets/bars_prototype.png "Bars Prototype") On the left side, users can input their data and press the button in the middle to get the output.
+The output reacts in real time to any changes on the input.
+You can hide it again by pressing the same button in the middle.
+To reset all inputs to their means, press the floating button on the bottom right.

 ### Bubbles
 ![Alt text](/assets/bubbles_prototype.png "Bubbles Prototype")